-- confirmation that the applicant has read and understood the Agreement (including its schedules), the Code, the Technical Regulations and the Sporting Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Championship, to observe them, - b) the name of the team (which must include the name of the chassis), - c) the make of the competing car, - d) the make of the engine, - e) the names of the drivers.
-A driver may be nominated subsequent to the application upon payment of a fee fixed by the FIA, - f) an undertaking by the applicant to participate in every Event with the number of cars and drivers entered. - g) an undertaking that the car does not make use of any component, system, software or device which has been (or might reasonably be suspected to have been) designed, supplied or constructed by or with the help of anyone who has been involved on behalf of the FIA with checking Formula One electronic systems during the 24 months immediately preceding the application. - 13.3 A competitor may change the make and/or type of engine at any time during the Championship.
-All points scored with an engine of different make to that which was first entered in the Championship will count (and will be aggregated) for the assessment of Benefits, however such points will not count towards (nor be aggregated for) the FIA Formula One Constructors Championship. - With the exception of those whose cars have scored points in the Championship of the previous year, applicants must supply information about the size of their company, their financial position and their ability to meet their prescribed obligations.
-Any applicant which did not take part in the Championship for the previous year must also deposit US\$48,000,000 (forty-eight million United States dollars) with the FIA when submitting its application.
-This sum will be returned to it forthwith if its application is refused or in twelve equal monthly instalments (including interest) commencing immediately after the first Event in which it competes, provided it has met and continues to meet all the requirements of the Agreement and its schedules.
-If the applicant fails to appear for the Championship for which it has entered, its deposit will be forfeit save only that the applicant may delay its participation by one year, in which case US\$12,000,000 (twelve million United States dollars) will be forfeit and the balance repaid as set out above. - All applications will be studied by the FIA which will publish the list of cars and drivers accepted together with their race numbers on 1 December (or the following Monday if 1 December falls on a weekend), having first notified unsuccessful applicants as set out in Article 13.1. - 13.6 No more than 24 cars will be admitted to the Championship, two being entered by each competitor. - 13.7 If in the opinion of the Formula One Commission a competitor fails to operate his team in a manner compatible with the standards of the Championship or in any way brings the Championship into disrepute, the FIA may exclude such competitor from the Championship forthwith.
+- e) The names of the drivers.
+A driver may be nominated subsequent to the application upon payment of a fee fixed by the FIA. - f) An undertaking by the applicant to participate in every Event with the number of cars and drivers entered. - 13.3 A competitor may change the make of engine at any time during the Championship.
+All points scored with an engine of different make to that which was first entered in the Championship may count (and will be aggregated) for the assessment of a commercial benefit, however such points will not count towards (nor be aggregated for) the FIA Formula One Constructors Championship.
+A major car manufacturer may not directly or indirectly supply engines for more than three teams of two cars each without the consent of the FIA.
+For the purposes of this Article 13.3, a major car manufacturer is a company whose shares are quoted on a recognised stock exchange or the subsidiary of such a company. - 13.4 With the exception of those whose cars have scored points in the Championship of the previous year, applicants must supply information about the size of their company, their financial position and their ability to meet their prescribed obligations. - All applications will be studied by the FIA and accepted or rejected, subject to the provisions of The 2009 Concorde Agreement.
+The FIA will publish the list of cars and drivers accepted together with their race numbers on or before 30 November of the year prior to the year to which the applications relate, having first notified unsuccessful applicants as set out in Article 13.1.
+Out-of-time applications will be considered separately. - 13.6 No more than 26 cars will be admitted to the Championship, two being entered by each competitor. - 13.7 If in the opinion of the F1 Commission a competitor fails to operate his team in a manner compatible with the standards of the Championship or in any way brings the Championship into disrepute, the FIA may exclude such competitor from the Championship forthwith.